turingschool/backend-curriculum-site/module3/projects/cloney_island/cloney_island.md

 * Seek clarification from the client when a user story is not clear.
 * Make sure that all the team members are on track and collaborating following an agreed upon [Git workflow](supporting_docs/git).
 * Create a new Rails project on GitHub and invite team members and instructors as collaborators.
-* Create a [Waffle](https://waffle.io) board to track project progress, and add an 'Implemented' column.

 Like all projects, individual team members are expected to: